DeskMate: DeskMate 3

 The core parts of DeskMate (and DOS) were shipped in ROM on certain Tandy 1000s, allowing the computer to boot into DeskMate within a few seconds.

 This was the first version of DeskMate that allowed for a run-time version that could be distributed with applications.
-This allowed users to use DeskMate applications on their PC's even if they did not have DeskMate installed.
+This allowed users to use DeskMate applications on their PCs even if they did not have DeskMate installed.